-In general, all automobile insurance policies contain language stating that the insurer will provide a lawyer for the policyholder if he or she gets into a car accident and is sued for damages resulting from the crash.
-This is part of the insurance's company's contractual "duty to defend," which can be found in all different types of liability insurance policies.
+Most liability car insurance policies contain language stating that the insurer will provide a lawyer for the policyholder if they get into a car accident and they're sued for injuries and other losses ("damages") resulting from the crash.
+This is part of the insurance's company's contractual "duty to defend," which is an obligation that arises as part of all different types of liability insurance policies.

 What is a good excuse for not giving the insurer notice within the required time period?
 Generally, if you were seriously injured and in the hospital, or were otherwise physically and/or mentally incapable of notifying the insurer of the accident, that will qualify as an extenuating circumstance excusing your failure to give proper notice.